unsplash/mercury/README.md

 - A strong, expressive type system inspired by functional languages.
 - More approachable to contributors outside of the Web team than something like Haskell.
 - Acts as a test bed for Rust at Unsplash; timely with Fastly C@E in mind.

+### Building

+The Nix shell provides the necessary tooling to build with [Cargo](https://doc.rust-lang.org/stable/cargo/).
+This is recommended for development.
+Alternatively it's also possible to build directly with Nix.

 [^1]: https://en.wikipedia.org/wiki/Mercury_(mythology)